tartown/go-llama-telegram-helper/README.md

 # 🦙 go-llama-telegram-helper

 ## What?
 This is a chatbot for Telegram that utilizes the powerful [llama.cpp](https://github.com/ggerganov/llama.cpp).
-Give the live insta
+Give the live instance a try over here [@tel